 The first chart ‘ALL’ shows the total investment done by the investor as per the portfolio created by them.

 The next chart below ‘ALL’ shows the RETURNS from the invested amount.
-It shows one day gain and the total unrealized gain from the investment.
+It shows one day gain and the total unrealized profit from the investment.

 The third and the last chart shows a graphical representation of the ‘PORTFOLIO ALLOCATION’.